zenwalk/feralfilehosting/Feral Wiki/Other software/Cygwin - Linux tools on Windows/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/apps.openssl.png)

+Now search for:

 ~~~
 nano
 ~~~

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/apps.nano.png)

+**Important note:** For now just install these tools.
+You can easily add new programs later be re running the Cygwin setup.

 Once you have selected all the programs above for installation click on `Next` to start the installation process.